Protocentral/protocentral_sensything/docs/sensything-with-arduino.md

 http://sensything.protocentral.com/sensything-with-arduino.html#connecting-analog-sensors-to-sensything

-### Step 3:Uploading the code
+### Step 3: Uploading the code on to the board
 Connect the Sensything board to your system using a USB cable.
 Once the code is ready, go on to upload it on to the board.

-### Step 4: Using the Application
+### Step 4: Using the Sensything Application
-Kindly refer to the Intro video on how to download the Application and how to connect.
+Kindly refer to the Introduction video on how to download the Application and how to connect.

 http://sensything.protocentral.com/#making-the-connections

-### Step 4: Reading the sensor values
+### Step 5: Reading the sensor values
 Kindly refer to the Application section on the main page

 http://sensything.protocentral.com/#understanding-the-sensything-application